wx-chevalier/Awesome-Lists-and-CheatSheets/Web/Web-OpenSource-List.md

 ## Builder

+- [2015-react-ui-builder #Project#](https://github.com/Dmytro-Medzatiy/react-ui-builder): This tool is a visual builder of React JS components for your web application.
+In builder you can easily combine available components with each other, and see how they look and feel right on a web page.

 - [2016-Structor #Project#](https://github.com/ipselon/structor): Install Components > Prototype UI > Generate Source Code > Build Application.

 * [2017-grapesjs #Project#](https://github.com/artf/grapesjs): Free and Open source Web Builder Framework.
 Next generation tool for building templates without coding.

+* [Elementor #Project#](https://github.com/pojome/elementor): The most advanced frontend drag & drop page builder.
+Create high-end, pixel perfect websites at record speeds.
+Any theme, any page, any design.

 ### Form Builder